armen-mavennet/neoflow-docs-1/docs/key-concepts.md

 ## Traceability Vocabulary

 The schemas used for the verifiable credentials are the common traceability vocabulary being developed under [W3C-CCG Traceability Vocabulary](https://w3c-ccg.github.io/traceability-vocab/).
-This enables the Neoflow platform to be interoperable with the vendors using former mentioned standards.
+The vocabularies for Crude Oil Product, Natural Gas Product, BillOfLading for Oil and Gas, Inspection Report and Inbond are fully supported on the platform.
+This enables the platform to be interoperable with the vendors in the value chain using the former mentioned standards.

-## Revocation (StatusList2021)
+## Revocation

 Revocation means invalidating the status of a verifiable credential by its issuer.
-The information stored in a revoked VC is considered to be invalid.
-Neoflow supports VC revocation based on the [W3C-CCG Revocation List 2020](https://w3c-ccg.github.io/vc-status-rl-2020/#core-concept) specification.
+If the VC is revoked the information stored in a VC is considered to be invalid.
+Neoflow supports VC revocation based on the [W3C-CCG Status List 2021](https://w3c-ccg.github.io/vc-status-list-2021/) specification.